dwave-examples/satellite-placement/README.rst

 To run the smaller demo, run the command:
 ::

-  python satellite.py
+  python satellite.py small.json neal

 To run the larger  demo, run the command:
 ::

-  python satellite.py large
+  python satellite.py large.json hss

 It will print out a set of satellite constellations.